fahmidur/ndbvis/README.md

 ## TODO
 * Rewrite backend in Go-lang - users shouldn't have to install NodeJS
 * Support a few other DBs like MySQL and SQLite
+* When viewing Timestamp with Timezone, display that time in various timezones.